aws-samples/distributed-load-testing-using-aws-fargate/README.md

 git remote add origin {code_commit_repository_url}
 ```

-Finally, push the project to the repository.
-Note that after you push this, the deployment pipeline will be triggered
+Finally, push the code.
+Note that after you push this, the deployment pipeline will be triggered automatically
-automatically and therefore the load tests will be run on the Fargate cluster.
+and therefore running the load tests scenarios in the Fargate cluster(s).

 ```bash
 git push -u origin master